New Super Mario Bros. Wii: Multiplayer

 New Super Mario Bros.
 Wii is the first entry in the Super Mario series to feature simultaneous 4-player platforming gameplay.
 This early screenshot of the game from E3 2009 shows how players are able to pick up and carry each other, as Luigi is doing with Blue Toad.

 New Super Mario Bros.
 Wii is the first Super Mario game to feature simultaneous cooperative multiplayer gameplay.
-Up to four players, as either Mario, his brother Luigi, Blue Toad, or Yellow Toad, can play through levels together.
-Stages are completed when one player touches the flag pole; other players have a limited amount of time to grab it in pursuit before the game stops any further input from the players and focuses on the “course clear” animation.
+Up to four players, as either Mario, his brother Luigi, Yellow Toad, or Blue Toad, can play through levels together.
+Stages are completed when one player touches the flag pole; other players have a limited amount of time to grab it in pursuit before the game stops any further input from the players and focuses on the "course clear" animation.

 Players can interact with each other in several ways, which can be used to either help or compete with each other; for instance, players can jump on each other's heads to reach higher places.
 They can also pick up and throw each other, and eat and spit each other out while riding Yoshi.
 If a large distance forms between two or more characters, the game's camera will compensate by panning out to show all of them at once.
 If the players still do not catch up, they are then dragged by the edge of the screen until they move forward faster or lose a life via a passing obstacle.
 If one player enters a different area of a level, such as one enclosed via a warp pipe or a door, without the other players, they will warp to the same place after a short period of time.

 The first player navigates the world map and selects stages.
 Players return to the map screen if they all die before anybody respawns in the stage.
 If all players run out of lives and get a game over, they must restart from their last save point.
 If a player dies, they re-emerge in the level encased in a bubble.
 They can resume play when another player breaks the bubble.
 A player can break the bubble by touching it, or by hitting it with a fireball, ice ball, a throwable projectile (shells, ice blocks, etc.), and Yoshi's tongue.
 Players can also voluntarily encase themselves inside the bubble while a more skilled player traverses a difficult segment.
 If every character in a co-op session enters a bubble at the same time (whether through death or voluntarily), they will lose the level and must restart.

 In addition to the main story mode, which can be played in either single-player or multiplayer modes, there are two dedicated multiplayer modes; "Free-for-All Mode", in which players complete courses together and compete to get the highest rank, and "Coin Battle", where they compete to collect the highest number of coins.